captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

+[rushing sound of wind and water]

+---

 He had come in bitter quarrel with his brother.

+---

+[call of an eagle]

 Screaming shrill, like an eagle he flew above our land.

 ---